Black Studies Major and Minor

-The Black Studies minor at Cabrini College evolved out of the mission of the college to “welcomes learners of all faiths, cultures, and backgrounds,” and it is a response to student requests for coursework on the African Diaspora.
+The Black Studies program at Cabrini evolved out of the mission to “welcome learners of all faiths, cultures, and backgrounds,” and it is a response to student requests for coursework on the African Diaspora.

-This minor expands the College’s capacity to offer a more inclusive curriculum that connects with the intellectual and cultural heritage of people of African descent.
+Both the major and minor expand the College’s capacity to offer a more inclusive curriculum that connects with the intellectual and cultural heritage of people of African descent.

-In this minor, the study of the traditions and experiences of Africans in the New and Old Worlds is rooted in the social sciences, art, literature, and the humanities.
-The minor will emphasize international and cross-cultural perspectives.
+In this program, the study of the traditions and experiences of Africans in the New and Old Worlds is rooted in the social sciences, art, literature, and the humanities.

 Requirements for the minor in Black Studies

-Electives Choose 12 credits from at least two different prefixes:
+- Electives (12 credits from at least two different prefixes):

 Total credits for minor: 18